 Philadelphia Futures is proud to produce a roster of publications that help students gain admission to and succeed in college.
 Philadelphia Futures publishes the annual Step Up to College Guide that is circulated, at no cost, to more than 42,000 Philadelphia high school students.
 Our strategic plan, annual reports, and bi-annual newsletters are also available for viewing.

 Mission & Values

-Philadelphia Futures provides low-income, first-generation-to-college students with the tools, resources, and opportunities necessary for college and career success.
+Philadelphia Futures provides low-income, first-generation-to-college students with the tools, resources, and opportunities necessary for admission to and success in college.

-Philadelphia Futures transforms lives by breaking down barriers that have historically excluded low-income, first-generation-to-college students from college and career success.
+Philadelphia Futures transforms lives by breaking down barriers that have historically excluded low-income, first-generation-to-college students from college success.

 A college education is the portal to economic self-sufficiency and a satisfying life.